AMWA-TV/bcp-003/best-practice-tls-pki.md

 Security of protocols where TLS is not available is outside the scope of this document.
 Security of ST 2110 streams is outside the scope of this document.

-### DNS-SD
+### DNS-SD: Server

-Servers SHOULD use unicast DNS-SD to advertise their API endpoints.
+Servers SHALL support unicast DNS-SD to advertise their API endpoints.

-_The Full Stack draft makes this a SHALL._

-Servers SHOULD NOT use multicast DNS-SD, except where it is not possible to provide a DNS server.
+Servers SHOULD NOT advertise multicast DNS-SD, except where a DNS server is not available.

+- In practice, a DNS server can be expected to be available for "engineered networks".
+  Multicast DNS-SD can be useful for small or temporary networks, but presents a security risk.
+  Servers SHALL NOT advertise using multicast DNS-SD outside the local network.
+  - As of version v1.2, AMWA IS-04 includes DNS-SD announcements of Node APIs.
+    However, these may be deprecated and removed from later versions of the spec.

 ## Client Behaviour

-### X.509 Certificates
+### Certificate Management: Client

-Clients SHALL provide a means of installing a root certificate.
+Clients SHALL provide a means of installing a root certificate, and SHALL use this to check the validity of Server certificates.

-Clients SHALL check Server certificates against the root certificate.
+Clients SHALL provide a way of removing root certificates.

+Client SHOULD use OCSP Stapling to identify revoked certificates.

+- For TLS 1.2 this is defined in [RFC 6961][RFC-6961]
+- For TLS 1.3 it is included in the main spec [RFC 8446][RFC-8446]

+It SHOULD be possible for a user to perform these operations.

+- Having to return equipment to the manufacturer is not acceptable.
+  Having to install firmware updates is undesirable.

+_What do we want to say on client certs?_

-### HTTP
+### HTTP: Client

 Clients SHALL make API requests using HTTPS, using a TLS version and cipher suite allowed by [TLS](#tls)